 How many clicks does it take you from saving your VI to getting your built application to your customer?

 Quite a lot, probably.
 That’s what motivated us to look into automating some of our build steps.
-Today, our automation chain covers most of the important steps in our release process:
+Today, our automation chain covers most of the important scripts in our release process.

 Gitflow dictates the way we create and merge branches in our repos, and when and where we create releases.
 Hence, it also defines the calling points of our automation.